RAW File Format

 There are multiple related/synonyms keyword in the example shown above (integrator_name and camera_integrator_name, or evt and format etc.).
 Those keywords are present for backward compatibility of the recordings, i.e. to allow previous versions of Metavision SDK to read RAW files.

-RAW file event data is stored using EVT 2.0, EVT 2.1 or EVT 3.0 encoding formats which is specified in the format keyword in the header.
+Event stream RAW files data is stored using EVT 2.0, EVT 2.1 or EVT 3.0 encoding formats which is specified in the format keyword in the header.
 As described in the Selecting Data Formats section, you can choose which encoding format to use via Metavision Studio or the SDK API.

 On some versions of RAW files, the format might be absent from the header.
 In that case, the data encoding format of the RAW file can be figured out using metavision_file_info tool.